soukoku/ntwain/README.md

 * Targets latest TWAIN version (2.4 as of this writing).
 * Supports all the TWAIN functions in the spec (directly or through dotnet wrapper).
-* Works with both 32 or 64 bit data sources, under 32 or 64 bit apps.
+* Works with both 32 or 64 bit data sources as appropriate for the 32 or 64 bit apps.
-* Supports dotnet 4+ and netcore 2+ apps.
+* Supports full framework (4+) and netcore (2+) apps.

 ## Using the lib